HarryWang355/HarryWang355.github.io/index.md

 ## About Me

 I am currently an MSR student in the Robotics Institute at Carnegie Mellon University.
-I graduated from Brown University in 2023 with a B.S.
-Honors degree in Applied Math - Computer Science, where I had the privilege to be advised by Professor [James Tompkin](https://jamestompkin.com/).
+I graduated from Brown University in 2023 with a Sc.
+B. Honors degree in Applied Math - Computer Science, where I had the privilege to be advised by Professor [James Tompkin](https://jamestompkin.com/).

 ## Research Interests

-- **3D Computer Vision:** reconstruction, generation and manipulation
+- **2D/3D Computer Vision:** reconstruction, generation and manipulation

 ## News